TIBCOSoftware/snappydata/docs/programming_guide/sparksession_snappysession_and_snappystreamingcontext.md

 ```

 ## Create a SnappySession
-[SnappySession](http://snappydatainc.github.io/snappydata/apidocs/#org.apache.spark.sql.SnappySession) is the main entry point for SnappyData extensions to Spark.
+[SnappySession](http://snappydatainc.github.io/snappydata/apidocs/#org.apache.spark.sql.SnappySession) is the main entry point for TIBCO ComputeDB extensions to Spark.
 A SnappySession extends Spark's [SparkSession](http://spark.apache.org/docs/2.1.1/api/scala/index.html#org.apache.spark.sql.SparkSession) to work with Row and Column tables.
-Any DataFrame can be managed as a SnappyData table and any table can be accessed as a DataFrame.
+Any DataFrame can be managed as a TIBCO ComputeDB table and any table can be accessed as a DataFrame.

 To create a SnappySession: